Advice > Software engineering

 “For me, this experience shows that so many instances of conflict and stress are simply the result of misaligned expectations, and can be solved through honest and open communication.

-I also realised that empathy is one of the most important skills I can have as a manager.
+I also realized that empathy is one of the most important skills I can have as a manager.
 To solve the conflict, I needed to understand the perspectives of my engineers, the client, and the accounts team.

-3. “How would you design Instagram?”
+1.3 “How would you design Instagram?”

 It is often asked of candidates applying for software engineer, engineering manager, and technical product manager roles at levels L4 and up, at the onsite/full loop interview stage.